UMAprotocol/UMIPs/UMIPs/umip-87.md

 The main input needed is the number for Positive_Rebases that has occured during the life of the options (30 days).
 This also includes rebases where the supply is not changed (stays at equilibrium).

-1. Using the timestamp that falls on 12:00 UTC but is closest and earlier than the price request timestamp (D2), read totalSupply from the DIGG token contract (D2_Supply).
+1. Using the timestamp that falls on 22:00 UTC but is closest and earlier than (or the same) the price request timestamp (D2), read totalSupply from the DIGG token contract (D2_Supply).
-2. Query for totalSupply at 12:00 UTC on the day preceeding the day's (D1_Supply).
+2. Query for totalSupply at 22:00 UTC on the day preceeding the day's (D1_Supply).
 3. If D2_Supply >= D1_Supply, increment Positive_Rebases by 1.
 If D2_Supply < D1_Supply, the Positive_Rebases value should remain constant.
 4. Steps 2 and 3 should be repeated for the 30 days preceeding the expiry timestamp.